GenericMappingTools/gmt/doc/rst/source/grdcontour.rst

         constant contour interval.
 However, if prepended with the + sign the *cont_int* is taken as meaning draw that single contour.
-The **-A** option offers the same possibility so they may be used together to plot only one annotated and one non-annotated contour.
+The **-A** option offers the same possibility so they may be used together to plot a single annotated contour and another single non-annotated contour, as in '... -A+10 -C+5' that plots an annotated 10 contour and an non-annotated 5 contour.
         If **-A** is set and **-C** is not, then the contour interval is set equal to the specified annotation interval.